nhoizey/nicolas-hoizey.com/src/notes/2022/07/08/1/index.md

 ---
 date: 2022-07-08 00:41:17 +02:00
-tags: [Web Component, GitHub, npm, CodePen]
+tags: [web component, GitHub, npm, CodePen]
 ---

 In one single day, I created my first Web Component (vanilla flavor), put the code on #GitHub, published it on #npm, and made a demo on #CodePen… 💪